Y-CHETHAN/19AI539/Exp3/README.md

+# Ex.No: 3
-# Ex.No:3 Create Your Own Content Providers to get Contacts details.
+# Create Your Own Content Providers to get Contacts details.

 ## AIM: